Anatomiclab/GastroFLOW/README.md

 Script outputs:

-avgscore.csv: *.csv* file containing the predicted result for each tiled image data.
-The file includes tile image name, GCNet's predicted scores (malignancy prediction scores), and number of MLP networks from GCNet classify tile image is positive to carcinoma (P-CA).
+avgscore.csv: *.csv* file containing the predicted result for each tiled image data after averaged the prediction score of all MLP models.
+The file includes tile image name, GCNet's predicted scores averaged from MLP models (malignancy prediction scores), and number of MLP networks from GCNet classify tile image is positive to carcinoma (P-CA).

 Step 2: Run the script `Post_processing\Tile_Case_split_ver2.py`